Jarrod475/recipebook/README.md

 ## What I learned

-- How to use Oauth.
+- How to use basic Oauth.
 - Verifying user logins.
-- sending and recieving info front client to server.
+- sending and recieving info from client to server.
 - Setting up a Google Oauth account and accessing the Google API.
-- Using PGAdmin to create and edit databases.

 ## License